Recursive Action Selection

 Compaction Planning Today

-As the planner accumulates evidence across many steps, the working context can grow large.
-A compaction engine evaluates the planner's retained evidence and produces a structured compaction plan.
+As the turn loop accumulates evidence across many steps, the working context can grow large.
+A compaction engine evaluates the retained evidence and produces a structured compaction plan.

 That interface is shaped for recursive self-assessment, but the current adapters still rely mostly on bounded heuristics rather than a fully model-judged compaction pass.